matias-kovero/AWiB/4-RPA/README.md

 ![](./images/actionlist1.png)

 __3.__ Next we want our bot to click the search button / icon on the YTJ web page.
 You could use the ``Object Cloning`` command similarly as we just did, but let's use another option for this.
 Let's try the __Smart Recorder__!
 You can use recording to record your different interaction with the UI you're using.
-This makes creating new bots very easy and quick :)
+This makes creating new bots very easy and quick :) ``Before you start, make sure that you have the third (3.) comment row selected in your editor's action list.``

 - Click the "Record" button / icon on your editor (between "New" and "Run" on the top section of the editor window).
 - Select __YTJ - Etusivu - Internet Explorer__ as the window you wnat to use for recording and click "Start".